Pravargav/DSA_Note/notes_Graph_Apna_College.md

 **khan's algorithm for topological sort(using bfs and indegree)**

-Note: works for disconnected graph also.
+Note: works for disconnected graph also.(confirmed by chatgpt)

 ```java